jeungsook/cs135/exercises/exercise4.md

 ## Summary

-Learn how to:
+Learn about:

-- Read input from a keyboard
-- Use arithmetic operators
+- Type casting and coercion
-- Use datatypes
+- Library functions

 ### Due
 by 11:59pm Fri, Feb 10

 ### Point Value
-30
+20

-### Download the pdf instructions for this exercise: [Download]({{ site.url }}/cs135/exercises/pdf/CS 135 Spring 2017 Exercise #4.pdf)
+### Download the pdf instructions for this exercise: [Download]({{ site.url }}/cs135/exercises/pdf/CS 135 Spring 2017 Exercise #5.pdf)

 ### Tips
-- Test your program with the input values Mrs. Misch has provided and compare them with her results
-- In the future, you'll want to test your programs with all kinds of inputs
-- You will need to include a library to use certain math functions
+- Do the problems by hand before you use a program to test your answers, these type of questions will most likely be on your tests, no matter who your professor is
+- Be careful on the tests.
+It's very easy to make mistakes / miscalculations